On this post

-At the moment, it is difficult to say how long the queues really will be – clearly many residents and holders of the Annual Pass were on hand to take a Sunday trip to see the gondolas.
+At the moment, it's hard to say how long the queues will actually be – clearly many residents and Annual Pass holders were on hand to take a Sunday trip to see the gondolas.

-Leaving Epcot after IllumiNations, there was a long line for Skyliner, and this will undoubtedly be a common occurrence.
+Leaving Epcot after IllumiNations, there was a long line for the Skyliner, and this will no doubt be a common occurrence.

-Our recommendation, as always, is to stay at Epcot, because the nights at the World Showcase after guests leave are sublime.
+Our recommendation, as always, is to stay at Epcot, because nights at World showcase after the guests leave are sublime.

-Unquestionably, the biggest controversy about the Disney Skyliner has been the lack of air conditioning in the cabins.
+Unquestionably, the biggest controversy over the Disney Skyliner has been the lack of air conditioning in the cabins.

-I will continually reiterate that, to my knowledge, of the tens of thousands of Doppelmayr gondola systems installed worldwide, only one is air-conditioned.
-Stay at Wynn Palace Macau, a 5-star luxury resort in Asia.
+I will reiterate over and over that, to my knowledge, of the tens of thousands of Doppelmayr gondola systems installed worldwide, only one is climate-controlled.
+It is located at Wynn Palace Macau, a 5-star luxury resort in Asia.

 Skyliner is open and we have our verdict.
 The external enamel reflects heat sufficiently and the passive ventilation system works.

 It provides a fresh and consistent breeze.
-In other words, Skyliner is perfectly comfortable.
+In other words, the Skyliner is perfectly comfortable.

-If you've taken a random guest off the street who doesn't read blogs like this or get angry at Disney through social media and put them in a Skyliner cabin, you're unlikely to bring up the subject of air conditioning.
+If you've taken a random guest off the street who doesn't read blogs like this or rages at Disney via social media and puts them in a Skyliner cabin, you're unlikely to bring up the air conditioning issue.

-Air conditioning is simply a problem while driving and is no more likely to arise than concerns about a colossal gorilla popping up and pulling the tram out of the sky.
-(A terrible tragedy that Florida has really suffered in the past.
+Air conditioning is simply an issue while driving and is no more likely to arise than concerns about a colossal gorilla appearing and ripping the tram out of the sky.
+(A terrible tragedy, which Florida has really suffered in the past.
 Watch the video here)

-O Disney Skyliner is more comfortable than sitting at a shaded bus stop and more or less comfortable like the Tomorrowland Transit Authority Peoplemover.
+The Disney Skyliner is more comfortable than sitting in a shaded bus stop and more or less comfortable like the Tomorrowland Transit Authority Peoplemover.

-It is less comfortable than air-conditioned buses and “depends” when it comes to comparing it to monorails.
+It is less comfortable than air-conditioned buses and “it depends” when it comes to comparing it to monorails.

-We recently had those where it looks like the air conditioner barely works - which, along with a crowded cabin, led to some nasty road trips in the sky.
+We've recently had those where it seems like the air conditioning barely works - which, along with a crowded cabin, has led to some unpleasant road trips in the sky.

-Depending on the time of year it is true that air conditioning Disney buses may not allow the number of people to flow.
+Depending on the time of year, it is true that the air conditioning on Disney buses may not be able to accommodate the number of people.

-All of this presupposes that Skyliner is in constant motion, and that is where our biggest problem comes in.
-This is also a big part of why this is a preliminary review that offers first impressions.
+All of this assumes that the Skyliner is in constant motion, and that's where our biggest problem comes in.
+That's also a big part of why this is a preliminary review that offers first impressions.

-Since movement is critical for passive ventilation, it has become somewhat uncomfortable during some stops.
+As the movement is critical to passive ventilation, it became a little uncomfortable during some stops.

-We never stop for more than 3 minutes, but we hear about significantly longer stops.
-At longer stops, with the sun shining directly in the cabin and no breeze, I could easily imagine Skyliner cabins becoming very uncomfortable and even quite unpleasant.
+We never stopped for more than 3 minutes, but we've heard of significantly longer stops.
+On longer stops, with the sun shining directly on the cabin and no breeze, I could easily imagine the Skyliner cabins becoming very uncomfortable and even quite unpleasant.

 This is not what we experienced, but it is easy to see it happening.

-The question therefore becomes why the system is stopping and how often it will happen when Skyliner is running smoothly.
+The question therefore becomes why the system is stalling and how often this will happen when Skyliner is running smoothly.

-We ride many cable cars and aerial trams, like the Skyliner, and we never tried another one stopping like that.
-(As it is a detachable gondola, the entire system does not need to stop for wheelchairs, ECVs or other guests who need special assistance, so that is not the explanation.)
+We have ridden many cable cars and aerial trams such as the Skyliner and have never experienced another one stopping like this.
+(As it is a detachable gondola, the entire system does not need to stop for wheelchairs, ECVs or other guests who need special assistance, so this is not the explanation.)

-Disney's Skyliner is still new, and we are just experiencing the beginning of its operations with guests.
-Cast members are still working to load guests quickly, without having to interrupt the entire line.
+Disney's Skyliner is still new, and we're just beginning its operations with guests.
+Cast members are still working to load guests quickly without having to interrupt the entire line.

-Other possible explanations are the guests at Walt Disney World who are materially different from those who use gondolas elsewhere in the world.
+Other possible explanations are that Walt Disney World guests are materially different from those using gondolas elsewhere in the world.

-Disney guests have more children strollers, children and other reasons to embark more slowly than usual, but I still don't think that's the root cause.
+Disney guests have more strollers, kids and other reasons to board slower than usual, but I still don't think that's the root cause.
 As for the system itself, Doppelmayr has installed thousands of aerial trams around the world, so that explanation also seems unlikely.

-However, we will see how it happens.
-If in the heart of next summer, Skyliner still stops at 25% of its trips for more than a few minutes, we'll come back and change the review.
+However, we will see how this happens.
+If in the heart of next summer, the Skyliner still stops at 25% from its travels for more than a few minutes, we'll come back and change the review.

-There are probably other pros and cons that I'm forgetting, but the post is already quite long.
+There are probably other pros and cons that I'm forgetting, but the post is already pretty long.

-- We think the gondola's audio had a nice touch, but it could have been “more attractive”.
+- We thought the gondola audio had a nice touch, but could have been “more attractive”.

-- The stations are well designed and adapted to the environment.
+- The stations are well designed and suited to the environment.

 - Walking is still the fastest option between Epcot and DHS.

-- Overall, even though it is not perfect (yet?), The nickname "Magic Flight on Earth" is entirely suitable for Disney Skyliner.
-It's everything we hoped it would be, and I anticipate that we will spend a lot of time walking on it in the future.
-For us, this is the new addition of the year to Walt Disney World that we will most enjoy.
+- Overall, even if it's not perfect (yet?), the "Magical Flight on Earth" moniker is entirely apt for Disney Skyliner.
+It's everything we hoped it would be, and I predict we'll spend a lot of time riding it in the future.
+For us, this is the new addition of the year to Walt Disney World that we will enjoy the most.

-I want to be careful to avoid being hyperbolic here, because I don't think this is objectively "better" than Star Wars: Galaxy's Edge or higher than Millennium Falcon: Smugglers Run.
+I want to be careful to avoid being hyperbolic here, because I don't think this is objectively "better" than Star Wars: Galaxy's Edge or greater than Millennium Falcon: Smugglers Run.
 It's just different.
-These discreet atmospheric experiences are part of our favorite walks in the Walt Disney World, and the Skyliner is up there with the PeopleMover for us.
+These low-key atmospheric experiences are part of our favorite Walt Disney World tours, and the Skyliner is up there with the PeopleMover for us.

-We hope you enjoyed our review and would like to hear your comments and questions in our section below in comments!
+We hope you enjoyed our review and we would love to hear your comments and questions in our comments section below!

 Planning a trip to Walt Disney World?

-Learn about hotels on our website.
-Walt Disney World hotel reviews.
+Learn about hotels on our Walt Disney World hotel reviews.

-Where to eat with characters, read our Walt Disney World restaurant with character meal.
+Where to eat with characters, read our Walt Disney World restaurant with character dining.

-Our post What to bring for Disney travel take a unique look at the smart items to bring.
+Our post What to bring for Disney travel takes an exclusive look at smart items to take.

-About what to do and when to do it, our Walt Disney World Walking Guides Will Help.
+About what to do and when to do it, our Walt Disney World tour guides will help.